jpgenari/even-and-odds/README.md

 ### - Footer

 - Located at the bottom of the page, the footer features a 'hint' that work alongside other elements in the game to show users how to play the game and its rules.
-- It also includes information about the game developer, displaying a message the game has been developed by code student alongside relevant social network links.
+- It also includes information about the game developer, displaying a message the game has been developed by code student alongside relevant social network links leading to developer's GitHub and LinkedIn profiles.
 The links will open to a new tab to allow easy navigation for users.

 ![Footer](assets/images/readme-footer.png)